awsdocs/aws-encryption-sdk-docs/doc_source/migrate-mkps-v2.md

  This example represents code in an application that uses version 1\.7\.*x* or later of the AWS Encryption SDK for Python \.
 For a complete example, see [discovery\_kms\_provider\.py](https://github.com/aws/aws-encryption-sdk-python/blob/master/examples/src/discovery_kms_provider.py)\.

 To create a master key provider in strict mode for encrypting, this example uses `StrictAwsKmsMasterKeyProvider`\.
-To create a master key provider in discovery mode for decrypting, it uses `DiscoveryAwsKmsMasterKeyProvider` with a `DiscoveryFilter` that limits the AWS Encryption SDK to CMKs in the specified AWS partition and accounts\.
+To create a master key provider in discovery mode for decrypting, it uses `DiscoveryAwsKmsMasterKeyProvider` with a `DiscoveryFilter` that limits the AWS Encryption SDK to AWS KMS keys in the specified AWS partition and accounts\.

 ```
 # Create a master key provider in strict mode
 # Replace the example key ARN and alias ARNs with valid values from your AWS account.
-cmk_1 = "arn:aws:kms:us-west-2:111122223333:alias/ExampleAlias"
+key_1 = "arn:aws:kms:us-west-2:111122223333:alias/ExampleAlias"
-cmk_2 = "arn:aws:kms:us-west-2:444455556666:key/1a2b3c4d-5e6f-1a2b-3c4d-5e6f1a2b3c4d"
+key_2 = "arn:aws:kms:us-west-2:444455556666:key/1a2b3c4d-5e6f-1a2b-3c4d-5e6f1a2b3c4d"

 aws_kms_master_key_provider = StrictAwsKmsMasterKeyProvider(
-    key_ids=[cmk_1, cmk_2]
+    key_ids=[key_1, key_2]
 )

 # Create a master key provider in discovery mode for decrypting